What to do if your dog is stung by a bee or wasp

 - Remain calm

-- Scrape out the sting using a credit card (or any other stiff material) or pull it out below the poison sac, then bathe the area in water.
+- Scrape out the sting using a credit card (or any other stiff material) or pull it out below the poison sac.
 Do not squeeze the sting as this could force more of the poison into your dog’s body.

 - Applying ice will help to soothe the sting.
 Make sure the cold temperature is not uncomfortable for your dog.